Broyojo/lang/README.md

-# lang
+# Lang
-programming language specification
+This is programming language specification.
+I am using [this book](https://interpreterbook.com/) as a guide.